FlexiGIS/FlexiGIS_light/README.md

 Urban style data "urban.style", Weather data "weather-data.csv", Standard load profile data "SLP.csv" which are all input data are also saved in the *01_raw_input_data* directory.

-The resulting abstracted urban infrastructure based on landuse in this case highway: point (e.g street light), line (e.g motorway), and polygons (e.g roundabouts) are extracted and saved as csv data files in the *02_urban_output_data* directory.
+The resulting abstracted urban infrastructures based on landuse in this case highway: point (e.g street light), line (e.g motorway), and polygons (e.g roundabouts) are extracted and saved as csv data files in the *02_urban_output_data* directory.

 In *03_urban_energy_requirements* directory, the calculated streetlight load timeseries for the urban infrastructure is stored as a csv.
 Plots of the abstracted urban infrastructure and load timeseries are saved in folder *04_visualization*.